Noncommutative Choquet theory: Noncommutative convex sets

 \end{enumerate} We will say that $K$ is {\em closed} if $E$ is a dual operator space and each $K_n$ is closed in the topology on $\cM_n(E)$.
 Similarly, we will say that $K$ is {\em compact} if each $K_n$ is compact in the topology on $\cM_n(E)$. \end{defn}

 \begin{rem} Condition (1) is equivalent to the assertion that any unitary that conjugates $\oplus \cM_{n_i}$ into $\cM_n$ necessarily conjugates $\oplus K_{n_i}$ into $K_n$.
+So we say that (1) means that $K$ is closed under taking infinite direct sums.
 Condition (2) implies that $K$ is closed under compression to subspaces, and in particular that each $K_n$ is closed under unitary conjugation.
-Note that each $K_n$ is an (ordinary) convex set. \end{rem}
+Note that each $K_n$ is an (ordinary) convex set.